-$ADJP, ADVP, CP, DNP, IP, LCP, NP, PP, QP, VP \} \times \{=, +\}$
+$\{ADJP, ADVP, CP, DNP, IP, LCP, NP, PP, QP, VP\} \times \{=, +\}$

 Further experiments were done using "parsematch" features as presented by [20] and "sparse syntactic features" as described by [1].
 In the first case, a hypothesis score is computed, which reflects how closely the decoder's parse trees for source and target sentence resemble linguistic parse trees.
-This score is computed offline for each rule, by looking at the source and target-side parse trees of the training sentences the rule was extracted from.
+This score is computed online (during decoding) for each rule, considering only the source parse tree of the currently decoded source sentence.
 A hierarchical phrase is defined to be linguistically consistent if